-The overall goal of this project is to develop spring 2-row malting barley varieties with FHB resistance and adaptation to the northeastern U.S.
+The overall goal of this project was to develop spring 2-row malting barley varieties with FHB resistance and adaptation to the northeastern U.S. Specifically:

-Specifically:

-Evaluate FHB resistance in spring malting barley varieties in a Uniform Eastern Spring Malting Barley nursery coordinated by Richard Horsley at North Dakota State University, Evaluate FHB resistance in malting barley varieties in the New York State Regional Spring and Winter Malting Barley testing program,

-3) Evaluate FHB resistance and agronomic traits in our NY spring 2-row elite line training population, and

-4) Use genomic selection to develop spring 2-row malting barley varieties with FHB resistance and adaptation to the northeastern U.S.
+- 1) Evaluate FHB resistance in spring malting barley varieties in a Uniform Eastern Spring Malting Barley nursery coordinated by Richard Horsley at North Dakota State University, - 2) Evaluate FHB resistance in malting barley varieties in the New York State Regional Spring and Winter Malting Barley testing program, - 3) Evaluate FHB resistance and agronomic traits in our NY spring 2-row elite line training population, and - 4) Use genomic selection to develop spring 2-row malting barley varieties with FHB resistance and adaptation to the northeastern U.S.

-- 2. What was accomplished under these goals?
-Address items 1-4) below for each goal or objective. - 1) major activities: Evaluation of all experimental lines, cooperative and regional trial entries for both winter and spring barley in our misted, irrigated FHB nursery. - 2) specific objectives: In our misted, inoculated FHB nursery we evaluated all entries from the Winter Malting Barley Trial, Eastern Spring Malting Barley Trial, Cornell Regional Winter and Spring Malting Barley Trials, and potential new sources of resistance from the J. Innes Center.
-We also evaluated FHB for 700 new selections from our NY spring malting barley breeding program. - significant results: We collected replicated incidence and severity data on 90 JIC lines, 25 ESBN lines, 36 Spring Malting Barley Regional entries, 350 advanced selections from our breeding program, 30 WMBT entries, 24 Winter Malting Barley Regional entries.
-Data analyses are in progress. - 4) key outcomes or other achievements: Over the past 3 years, we have accumulated reliable FHB data for winter and spring malting barley varieties for New York.
+2. What was accomplished under these goals?
+Address items 1-4) below for each goal or objective.

+- 1) major activities: Evaluation of all experimental lines, cooperative and regional trial entries for both winter and spring barley in our misted, irrigated FHB nursery. - 2) specific objectives: In our misted, inoculated FHB nursery we evaluated all entries from the Winter Malting Barley Trial, Eastern Spring Malting Barley (ESBN) Trial, Cornell Regional Winter and Spring Malting Barley Trials, our advanced spring malting barley breeding program, and potential new sources of resistance from the J. Innes Center. - 3) significant results: We collected replicated incidence, severity and FHB damaged kernels data on 90 JIC lines, 25 ESBN lines, 36 Spring Malting Barley Regional entries, 366 advanced selections from our breeding program, 30 WMBT entries, 24 Winter Malting Barley Regional entries, and 60 lines from the University of MN S2MET trial. - 4) key outcomes or other achievements: Over the past 5 years, we have accumulated reliable FHB data for winter and spring malting barley varieties from various breeding programs in Europe, western Canada, and western and midwestern U.S. as well as some new sources of resistance for New York.
 Also, we have been able to determine optimum application times for fungicides.
-This is critical information because before 2013 there was no malting barley grown in NY.
-The Farm Brewery Legislation created a new market for craft maltsters and brewers.
+This is critical information because before 2013 there was no malting barley being grown in NY so it was necessary to develop the information on cultural practices and educate the farmers on how to grow it.
+The NY Farm Brewery Legislation created a new market for malting barley required by craft maltsters and brewers.